+In order to prepare boys for Catholic High School, they are not permitted to wear earrings.
 In addition to wristwatches, one wristband per student may be worn that symbolizes a specific charitable organization or awareness.
 Faculty will decide on whether or not the wristband is appropriate for the Catholic School environment.
-If it is determined that the wristband should not be worn, faculty will advise the student to remove.
+If it is determined that the wristband should not be worn, faculty will advise the student to remove it.
 Medical bands will also be permitted.
 A thin, plain, short chain with a small religious cross or medal may be worn.